 TCO (Total Cost of Ownership)

-MariaDB Platform's pluggable, purpose-built storage engines support workloads that previously required a variety of specialized databases.
-MariaDB SkySQL, which delivers MariaDB Platform, includes solutions for transactional workloads, analytical workloads, HTAP for real-time analytics, and distributed SQL with HA and fault tolerance.
+MariaDB Enterprise's pluggable, purpose-built storage engines support workloads that previously required a variety of specialized databases.
+MariaDB SkySQL, which delivers MariaDB Enterprise, includes solutions for transactional workloads, analytical workloads, HTAP for real-time analytics, and distributed SQL with HA and fault tolerance.